 “Where either of us have unrealistic expectations of the other, open our eyes to see it.
 May we never waver in our commitment and devotion to You and to one another, so that this marriage will become all You designed it to be.”

-This prayer came from the book, The Power of a Praying® Husband, written by Stormie Omartian and Michael Omartian.
+This prayer is found in the book, The Power of a Praying® Husband, written by Stormie Omartian and Michael Omartian.
 There are additional contributors such as Neil Anderson, Steven Curtis Chapman, Jack Hayford and others.
 It is published by Harvest House.
 “In 20 short, easy-to-read chapters, Stormie Omartian shares how you can intercede for your wife” in prayer.
 You’ll also receive “advice and personal stories from well-know Christian men, prayer ideas and words from Scripture.”

 Below you will find additional prayers you can pray for your wife, located at other web site locations.
 Please click onto the links below to read: